carboxylman/stackdb/tools/spf/README.spf.txt

     triggered the probe, to its root parent, will be displayed.
 If ttctx==none, no threads will be displayed.
 The default is none.

+  bt([<target_id>[,<thread_name_or_id>]])

+    This command prints one or more backtraces of target threads to stdout.
+If you don't specify <target_id> (or specify '-1'), it will print backtraces for the thread that is currently executing (i.e., the one that hit the probe); otherwise, the target you specified will be used.
+If you don't specify <thread_name_or_id>, it will print out the current thread.
+If you use the value '0', it will print out all threads in the target.
+If you specify a thread name, it will print out all threads for which strcmp(<thread_name_or_id>,thread->name) matches.
+If you specify a
+    thread number, it will print out that thread -- if it exists.

   report(rt=i|f,tn=<typename>,tid=<typeid>,rv=<resultvalue>,msg="<msg>",   \
          ttctx=all|hier|self|none),ttdetail=<-2|-1|0|1|2>,) {1}